LanHikari22/checkpipe/README.md

 ## Why checkpipe?

-One problem is trying to express python functions in term of dataflows.
+One problem is trying to express python functions in terms of dataflows.
 Think of a function that progresses in stages like the following:
 ```
 source_input -> filter -> transform -> filter -> sum
 ```